Brown coco mulch.

 What is Aroid Soil Mix?

-A chunky, well-draining mix helps:
+A chunky potting mix helps:

 • Prevent Root Rot – Excess water drains quickly, reducing the risk of soggy roots and fungal problems.